jade-package/JADE/README.md

 an on-the-fly surface hopping code for nonadiabatic molecular dynamics of poly-atomic systems

-please the new version https://github.com/zglan/JADE-NAMD
+please see the new version https://github.com/zglan/JADE-NAMD